MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshooting-profile-configuration.md

 The user sees the following error message "Sorry, something went wrong and personalization could not be started.
 Please try again later, or contact your system administrator."

 ## Resolution

+As a tenant administrator, you can do the following to mitigate the issue.

+> [!NOTE]
+> It's recommended to take a screenshot of any configuration done, before deleting them.